|

 Subaru-powered Speedster replica.
 I

+can assure you that the experience was worth the effort."
 "Unlike VW-powered replicas, you do not want for power and acceleration at

 any speed.
 The prototype that I